 Repeated courses while in an Active Degree Seeking Status: F, U, NA, NP, W, and W grades require repeating and are retained on the transcript.
 Repeated courses will appear on the transcript with both the new letter grade earned and the original letter grade earned.
 The highest grade will replace the other attempts for the purposes of calculating the CGPA.
 Courses which have been repeated will count as credits/hours attempted for the purposes of calculating pace.
 Students in clock hour programs may not receive financial aid for repeated courses.
 Students in credit hour programs may receive financial aid to repeat failed courses.
-Other than Foundation courses, which can only be repeated a single time without appeal approval, there is no fixed limit to the number of times a particular course may be repeated as long as a student is making satisfactory academic program, but may not include more than one repetition of a specific, previously taken in the program, but may not include more than one repetition of a specific, previously passed course.
+Other than Foundation courses, which can only be repeated a single time without appeal approval, there is no fixed limit to the number of times a particular course may be repeated as long as a student is making satisfactory academic progress.
+As of July 1, 2011, a student's enrollment status in a term-based, credit hour program for Title IV purposes may include coursework being repeated that was previously taken in the program, but may not include more than one repetition of a specific, previously passed course.
 The original grade and the repeated grade will both appear on the transcript.
 Only the highest grade will count for purposes of calculating the CGPA.
-All attempts count in the program.
+All attempts count in the pace of the program.